meyhaa/Interactive-Lab-Hub/Lab 3/README.md

 Answer the following:

 ### What worked well about the system and what didn't?
 The multimodal design of the system worked much better.
 For example, having users be able to press the button to indicate they are back from break worked better than having it be a fully speech oriented interaction.
+However, from the intial set up of the system, it was unclear to users how to use and interact with it all.
+Both Sara and Rohan did not interact with either the accelerometer or the joystick.
+The Pi vocalizes when they should be pressing the button.
+But the other sensors are based on certain break activities which means the Pi may not have mentioned the instructions for the other sensors.

 ### What worked well about the controller and what didn't?

 Staging the intial set up conversation with shell files worked well.
 But once I had to step in as the voice of the system, it became difficult to control and handle the multi-modal nature of the system.
+In future iterations, I would ideally combine all the sensors into one UI to more easily track when users are interacting with the sensors.

 ### What lessons can you take away from the WoZ interactions for designing a more autonomous version of the system?
 My overall main takeaway from WoZ was that it allowed me to think less about the technical feasibility of the systems responses and focus more on the core of the interaction.
 In part 1 of the lab, especially in the video, I found it really difficult to "be the device" and not let the thoughts of technical feasibility limit my responses.
 But interacting with the WoZ really got the wheels turning in terms of thinking about the future works here in designing a more autonomous version of the system.